hisamafahri/nit/README.md

-## nit - A git CLI wrapper to make your git better
+## nit cli

----
+> A git cli wrapper to make your git better

 ![cover](https://i.imgur.com/GuMKIgz.png)

 [![Build](https://github.com/hisamafahri/nit/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/hisamafahri/nit/actions/workflows/build.yml)
 [![Release](https://github.com/hisamafahri/nit/actions/workflows/release.yml/badge.svg?branch=v0.1.1)](https://github.com/hisamafahri/nit/actions/workflows/release.yml)

-A CLI to replace your `git` command, so your git workflow can become more consistent, and fun.
+A cli to replace your `git` command, so your git workflow can become more consistent, and fun.
 Also, commit message can partially follow [the Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) ecosystem.
 And yes, it is build on top of [Rust](https://www.rust-lang.org/)

 ## Requirements

-Since this CLI is wrapping the existing [git](https://github.com/git-guides/install-git) CLI, git is required.
+This cli is wrapping the existing [git cli](https://https://git-scm.com/).
+To use this, git is required.
+Refer to [this documentation](https://github.com/git-guides/install-git) for installation instructions.

 ## Installation

 - From binaries

-  You can download the latest version of this CLI from the [Release Page](https://github.com/hisamafahri/nit/releases).
+  You can download the latest version of this cli from the [Release Page](https://github.com/hisamafahri/nit/releases).

 - From Source